davetayls/juxtapo/readme.txt

 2. Extract the files in to your website root
    (doesn't need to be in the root, just needs to be accessible)
 3. Include a script reference to the juxtapo.js file within your page
-4. Add your templates to the juxtapo.config.js file
+4. Copy and paste the juxtapo.config.js file from the core directory

 Pre-requisites
 ==============